 In AD 20, Roman statesman Marcus Vipsanius Agrippa's game-changing Orbis Terrarum was posthumously published.
 Only reconstructions remain but Agrippa's map set the cartographic scene for centuries.

 Most telling in Agrippa's interpretation of the world was his focus on the strategic at the expense of geographical accuracy.
 In contrast to Greek culture at that time, creating a practical tool for military expansion was all that he and his imperial colleagues were interested in.

 Business analysis strategy

-Last month, almost exactly 2000 years after Agrippa's Orbis was first made available on a stone interface, our very own tablet-friendly Orbis hit the 200 million
+Last month, almost exactly 2000 years after Agrippa's Orbis was first made available on a stone interface, our very own tablet-friendly Orbis hit the 220 million-company mark.

 We hope you'll excuse such grand comparisons, as we're very proud of reaching this milestone, and it's not been without hard graft.